How to Integrate SendGrid with Astro: Complete Guide

 Emails not arriving: Check your SendGrid Activity Feed (Email API > Activity) for bounce, block, or drop events.
 Common causes are unverified sender identity, recipient domain blocking, or content flagged as spam.

 "Sender identity not verified" error: You must verify either a single sender email or authenticate your entire domain before sending.
+SendGrid rejects any send whose from address is not verified.
 Go to Settings > Sender Authentication in the SendGrid dashboard.

 HTML email rendering issues: Different email clients render HTML differently.
 Use inline CSS styles instead of <style> blocks.
 SendGrid's Dynamic Templates include a visual editor that handles cross-client compatibility.